 Bearer).
 Appkit extracts the JWT from the header and stores the JWT so that subsequent requests can use the JWT to authorize the requests to Fusion.

 The JWT support added in Release 4.5.0 is in addition to the support that was present in prior Appkit releases for pre-authentication with the Fusion security provider.

 fusion-user-name header in the incoming request, Appkit also checks for a JWT header, if it does not find the

 If a JWT is present, Appkit uses the token to authenticate the user.
 This is typically used when an application (e.g. App Insights) is running behind a Fusion proxy.

-After Appkit retrieves and stores the JWT, Appkit can retrieve the JWT to authorise requests to Fusion.
+After Appkit retrieves and stores the JWT, Appkit can retrieve the JWT to authorize requests to Fusion.
 By default, Appkit, handles all of this for you.

-The means by which a user can authorise a request to Fusion can be made explicit by adding an
+The means by which a user can authorize a request to Fusion can be made explicit by adding an

 auth: auto | serviceaccount | jwt | native property to the app’s Fusion services resources under